Bylaws

 Section 1.
 “Members”.
 Participants to the corporation shall be referred to as “members”.
 “Members” in good standing are those who subscribe to the corporation purpose and pay dues annually to the corporation.

 Section 2.
 Change in Suggested Dues.
-The Board of Directors shall determine at the April meeting if any change in the suggested amounts are necessary.
+The Board of Directors shall determine at the December meeting if any change in the suggested amounts is necessary.

 Section 3.
 Participation.
 All “members” will receive copies of the corporation’s newsletter and receive invitations to all corporation events and meetings.